 The coach will not be required to defend his/her thought process or conclusions in the determination of playing time, and it is out of line for a parent to inquire.

 Parents are never to confront a coach at a tournament.
-Specifically, the procedures to follow if you as a parent, or your athlete as a member of an AVBC team, have concerns about policies or a coach's actions (this does not include decisions about playing time) are in this order:
+Specifically, the procedures to follow if you as a parent, or your athlete as a member of an AVBC team, have concerns about policies or a coach's actions are in this order:

 The athlete will speak or meet with the coach to discuss the matter.

 If the matter remains unresolved the parent may speak to or meet with the head coach and athlete at least 24 hours after competition.